ywtech-javascript/spring2024/pages/_assignments/lab01.md

 <a href="/spring2024/course-files/labs/lab01.zip" class="nu-button">Download Lab 1 <i class="fas fa-download"></i></a>

-Please download the tutorial01.zip file, unzip it, and move the tutorials folder inside of your csci185 folder.
+Please download the `lab01.zip` file, unzip it, and move the `labs` folder inside of your `ywtech-javascript` folder.
 Then complete the tasks below.

 ### 1. Font Size Adjuster
 Open font-switcher/index.html in VS Code, and note the HTML tags.
 Also note that within the header tag there is a script tag that links to your JavaScript file: